CloudLabs-MOC/dp-080-Transact-SQL/Instructions/Labs/12-implement-error-handling.md

-# Implement error handling with Transact-SQL
+# Lab 12: Implement error handling with Transact-SQL
+### Estimated Duration: 30 minutes

-In this exercise, you'll use various Transact-SQL error handling techniques.
+In this Lab, you'll use various Transact-SQL error handling techniques.

-> **Note**: This exercise assumes you have created the **Adventureworks** database.
+### Lab objectives
+In this lab, you will complete the following tasks:
+- Task 1: Observe unhandled error behavior in Transact-SQL
+- Task 2: Use TRY/CATCH to handle an error
+- Task 3: Capture error details
+- Task 4: Throw the error to the client application

-## Observe unhandled error behavior in Transact-SQL
+## Task 1: Observe unhandled error behavior in Transact-SQL

 The Adventureworks database contains details of products, including their size.
 Numeric values indicate the product size in centimeters, and you will use a stored procedure to convert these sizes to inches.